Pascal-Institute/kokonut/README.md

 The version(it means protocol version) of next block is greater or equals to last block

+The nonce means times of 1 cycle of proven of work

 Block file format is JSON

 Block file name is [hash].json for example, 000000000000000000000000000038a5bf10897e309c984402d1b8132faaaa.json